anmamun0/anmamun0/README.md

  <p>   🚀
  I’m a Software Engineer and Python Developer with a strong focus on backend development, particularly using Django REST Framework.
  <br>
- My journey in competitive programming has allowed me to solve over **1500 problems** across various platforms in just 1 year.
-I have a *LeetCode* rating of 1492 after solving 800+ problems, and on *Codeforces*, I’ve solved 400+ problems, achieving the highest rating of 1065.
-Additionally, I’m a **2-star** coder on *CodeChef*, with a highest rating of 1429.
-I’ve also earned 5-star rankings on *HackerRank* in Problem Solving, C++, Python, and MySQL, and 4-star in C and Java.
+ My journey in competitive programming has allowed me to solve over <b>1500 problems </b>  across various platforms in just 1 year.
+I have a LeetCode rating of 1492 after solving 800+ problems, and on Codeforces, I’ve solved 400+ problems, achieving the highest rating of 1065.
+Additionally, I’m a <b>2-star</b> coder on CodeChef, with a highest rating of 1429.
+I’ve also earned 5-star rankings on HackerRank in Problem Solving, C++, Python, and MySQL, and 4-star in C and Java.
 I’m always up for a challenge and passionate about solving complex problems with clean, efficient code.
 </p>